-books for the children to take home.
 While the curriculum suggests activities, teachers are trained to develop their own activities in any way that they see fit for their classroom and the specific needs of their classes.
 For example, we observed teachers acting out relevant pieces of the episode, with the script in their handbooks, before playing the cartoon: for younger children especially, seeing their teachers doing something a little silly, certainly funny, was as gripping as the cartoon itself.
 Other activities include puzzles, drawing, colouring and answering questions.
+Furthermore, each student received a student activity (homework) book as well as 10 illustrated comic books that reinforced the lessons, expanded the demographic of the programme to include parents and siblings and to support reading practices.
 In a life where resources are extremely limited, even owning such books can be exciting.
-One of the most common questions from the children was: "When will there be new books?"
+One of the most common questions from the children was 'When will there be new books?'